Pax Unplugged December 2022

 Finding Roleplaying Games – So we found a room (RPG HQ), where you could line up and add your name to roleplaying games held that day.
 You have to get there early as it was first come first served – Games booked with Numenera, and Kids on Bikes

-Waiting for open spots in roleplaying games – So we heard through gossip that the there were a lot of spots not taken for Free League Publishers (They have published some amazing games such as Coriolis, One Rings, Tales of the Loop, Blade Runner and Alien).
-So we hung out and waited, and waited – I suspect because today was Saturday more players less spots appeared.
+Waiting for open spots in roleplaying games – So we heard through gossip that there were a lot of spots not taken for Free League Publishers (They have published some amazing games such as Coriolis, One Rings, Tales of the Loop, Blade Runner, and Alien).
+So we hung out and waited, and waited – I suspect because today was Saturday more players fewer spots appeared.
 We did not get a game, but then someone Offered Mork Borg.

-Mork Borg – This game is based in a World which about to end, has a lot of Death Metal.
-Each character has some good abilities, interesting character personalty traits and very few hit points i.e. 1 to maybe 5.
+Mork Borg – This game is based in a World which about to end, and has a lot of Death Metal.
+Each character has some good abilities, interesting character personality traits, and very few hit points i.e. 1 to maybe 5.
 You will die and have to re-create a character – there is a website that does it all in under a second for you.
 Most people died several times and had multiple characters.
-This game was so much fun, probably the highlight from the Convention.
-Of course we bought everything we could, except the rulebook because it was not available at the Convention!
+This game was so much fun, probably the highlight of the Convention.
+Of course, we bought everything we could, except the rulebook because it was not available at the Convention!

 Day 3 – Sunday